Johnson leads UCF to 89-87 double-overtime win over Cincy

+“I was comfortable,” Johnson Jr. said.
+“We’ve played in front of big crowds before.
+Coach always tells me to be ready.
+It was my time.”

-Jarron Cumberland’s half court 3-pointer was ruled to have come after the buzzer after a brief video review.
+Jarron Cumberland’s half court 3-pointer was ruled to have come after the buzzer after a brief video review, clinching the Knights’ third win in their last four games.

 Trevon Scott gave Cincinnati (17-9, 10-4) a 70-68 lead on an off-balance layup with 31.3 seconds left in regulation, but Mahan answered with a game-tying layup of his own with 13 seconds left, sending Cincinnati to its fourth consecutive overtime game, tying an NCAA record.

-Johnson Jr. scored 18 of his 21 points in the second half.
-Collin Smith scored 17 points before fouling out in the first minute of overtime.
-Milon and Darin Green Jr. scored 12 points each for the Knights.
+Taking advantage of a leaky Cincinnati defense, Johnson Jr. scored 18 of his 21 points in the second half.
+Collin Smith scored 17 points in the game before fouling out in the first minute of overtime.
+Milon and Darin Green Jr. each added 12.

 Scott almost pulled off a first-half double-double, finishing with 14 points and nine rebounds, helping Cincinnati lead by as many as 10 points before Central Florida finished the half with a 5-0 run capped by Mahan’s putback with six seconds left before halftime.
 Mahan scored 10 points in the first half.